david-chen0/DemoLab/README.md

 ### backend stuff
 launch venv in main dir using `.\venv\Scripts\Activate`

-backend server started using: `uvicorn backend/src/api/backend_activities:app --reload`, `--reload` specifies that the app should reload whenever a change is made
+backend server started using: `uvicorn backend.src.api.backend_activities:app --reload`, `--reload` specifies that the app should reload whenever a change is made

 ### frontend stuff:
 everything is installed in the `frontend` dir